J-Britten/MIRAGE/README.md

     - Take a look at these scenes for inspiration
 4. Set the parameters for your model
 5. Run the model
-6. Currently, models can't be dynamically added to the pipeline.
-If you aim to add an additional model to the pipeline (instead of replacing another), the `Pipeline.cs` script has to be modified by hand.
+6. As models heavily rely on each other as part of the pipeline, the `Pipeline.cs` script has to be modified to incorporate another model.

 ## Benchmarking